flying-sheep/phil.red/posts/2024-11-17-expectations-disappointment.rst

 And often in such situations, you know that something you believe is fiction.

-While the rationalist mantra leaves open the door for the story to be false, most people dont tend to knowingly violate expectations to hurt others.
+While the rationalist mantra leaves open the door for the story to be false, most people don’t tend to knowingly violate expectations to hurt others.
 But if you aren’t in a situation that is so toxic that you can expect that to be the case, don’t make the situation toxic by expecting the worst, but think “I notice that I am confused …”